UsmanUq/demagh/readme.md

 The transliteration table i'm following for this project:

-### Table 2.
-Table of Arabic Letters and Their Symbols of Transliteration
+### Table of Arabic Letters and Their Symbols of Transliteration

 | Arabic Letter | Name     | Transliteration |
 |---------------|----------|-----------------|